microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 Required.

 The ID of the partition.
-This is used correlate [partition](#partition-type) objects with fileSystem objects.
+This is used correlate [partition](#partition-type) objects with filesystem objects.

 ### type [string]